18 Top-Rated Day Trips from Seattle, WA

 Official site: https://parks.state.wa.us/791/Blake-Island-State-Park

 Within Puget Sound, Bainbridge Island is a small island community located just west across the bay from Seattle.
-Tourists can access Bainbridge Island either by ferry (on foot or with a car) or by personal vehicle via an extended route leading through Tacoma.
+Tourists can access Bainbridge Island either by ferry (on foot or with a car) or by personal vehicle without crossing the water via an extended route leading through Tacoma.

 A short distance from where the ferry docks, the Bainbridge Island Historical Museum is housed in a 1908 schoolhouse.
 The museum contains artifacts, photographs, and information on local history.
 Other island attractions highlight nature, such as the lovely grounds of Bloedel Reserve and the shoreline of Fort Ward Park.